 To meet these exacting standards, industry has been working with British Standards to ensure that products meet the challenges set upon gutters, outlets and down pipes and all of the other components required to provide a proven system, which is efficient and structurally capable of handling large volumes of water under normal and storm conditions.

 The following standards deal specifically with metal based products and systems and the performance of such systems in the built environment.
-Copies of the standards are obtainable directly from BSi Group.

 Steel and aluminium rainwater systems.
 Specification